 Rey Feo Scholarship Program

 The Rey Feo Scholarship Program is intended to assist and encourage students in completing and advancing their college education.
 The program is directed specifically to San Antonio and Texas Education Service Center Region 20 school district students.
 The award is for $1,500 and the application deadline is March 31 every year.
-As long as you apply by March 31, they will work with you if there is any information missing.
-For more information visit their website.

 San Antonio Education Partnership

 Offers scholarship opportunities for high school and college students in San Antonio.

 Sharemoney is a company passionate about improving the lives of immigrants.
 Accordingly, we offer a scholarship program for immigrants who plan on attending Rutgers University.
 For more information, please visit the website.